Norway Debate: Amery: "In the name of God, go!"

 Amery's speech is one of the most famous in parliamentary history.
 As Davies had requested, he played for time until the chamber was nearly full.
-The most notable absentee, for much of the speech, was Chamberlain himself who was at Buckingham Palace for an audience with the King.
-Amery began by criticising the government's planning and execution of the Norway Campaign, especially their unpreparedness for it despite intelligence warning of likely German intervention and the clear possibility of some such response to the planned British infraction of Norwegian neutrality by the mining of Norwegian territorial waters.
+For much of the speech, the most notable absentee was Chamberlain himself, who was at Buckingham Palace for an audience with the King.
+Amery began by criticising the government's planning and execution of the Norway campaign, especially their unpreparedness for it despite intelligence warning of likely German intervention and the clear possibility of some such response to the planned British infraction of Norwegian neutrality by the mining of Norwegian territorial waters.
 He gave an analogy from his own experience which illustrated the government's lack of initiative:

 As tension increased in the House and Amery found himself speaking to a "crescendo of applause", Edward Spears thought he was hurling huge stones at the government glasshouse with "the effect of a series of deafening explosions".
 Amery widened his scope to criticise the government's whole conduct of the war to date.
 He moved towards his conclusion by calling for the formation of a "real" National Government in which the Trades Union Congress must be involved to "reinforce the strength of the national effort from inside".

 Although sources are somewhat divided on the point, there is a consensus among them that Chamberlain had arrived back in the chamber to hear Amery's conclusion.
 Nicolson recorded Chamberlain as sitting on a "glum and anxious front bench".
 Amery said:

 Amery delivered the last six words in a near whisper, pointing at Chamberlain as he did so.
 He sat down and the government's opponents cheered him.